Communications and Computing & Engineering Building

 MSS 220.
 Media, History and Memory.3 Credits.

-This course examines the relationship between media, history and memory, focusing on the role various media play in shaping both individual and collective memories of historical figures, events and eras.
-Students are introduced to historical research methods and evaluate a variety of archival media texts, including photographs, newspaper and magazine articles, newsreels, movies, TV shows and audio recordings.
-In the major course project, students interview a family or community member about a particular historical event.
-The resulting essay analyzes the connections between individual memory, collective memory, and the media's influence on both.
+This course examines the relationship between media, history, and memory, focusing on how media shape both individual and collective memories of historical figures, events, and eras.
+Students learn how the past informs the present and how current media "re-present" the past.
+The course pays particular attention to who controls the historical narrative and the work done to recover forgotten/excluded voices and include their stories in U.S. history.
+In the major course project, students interview a family or community member about a specific historical event.
+The resulting essay, video, podcast analyzes the media's influence on both individual memory and collective memory.

 Prerequisites: Take EN 102 or EN 103H